tsileo/bakthat/README.rst

 Info
 ----

-You can quicly check when was the last time you backuped a directory:
+You can quicly check when was the last time you backed up a directory:

 ::